 Together with increasing temperatures, current and future climatic changes entail shifts in precipitation, although predictions regarding the direction of changes in precipitation are less clear than for temperature (IPCC 2014).
-In temperate environments, the expected phenological responses to altered precipitation regimes are also less clear than responses to changes in temperatures.
-Experimental studies examining responses of phenology to precipitation changes have either found no effects (Phoenix et al. 2001; Cleland et al. 2006), or report species-specific responses (Peñuelas et al. 2004).
+In temperate environments with little drought stress during spring or early summer, the expected phenological responses to altered precipitation regimes are also less clear than responses to changes in temperatures.
+Experimental studies examining responses of phenology to precipitation changes have either found no effects (Phoenix et al. 2001; Cleland et al. 2006), or reported species-specific responses (Peñuelas et al. 2004).
 Drier conditions have been shown to delay the onset of flowering in the Mediterranean region (Llorens & Peñuelas 2005) and higher summer precipitation in the previous year led to earlier flowering in an alpine environment (Lambert et al. 2010).
-Our results show that higher precipitation during early spring, i.e. before and at the beginning of the flowering season of L. vernus, is associated with an advanced start of flowering, although the effects of precipitation in FFD of individuals were weaker that those of temperature, and effects of precipitation on the position and duration of the flowering season were not significant.
-As there is no shortage of water during spring or early summer in our study area, the observed effect of spring precipitation on the start of flowering might be indirect and mediated by temperature.
-If precipitation during early spring falls as snow, higher precipitation might protect overwintering shoots and flower buds from very low temperatures and frost damage (Inouye et al. 2002), which in turn might lead to an earlier flowering.
-Precipitation falling as rain, on the other hand, might be associated with relatively mild temperatures during early spring.
+Our results show that higher precipitation during early spring, i.e. before and at the beginning of the flowering season of L. vernus, was associated with an earlier flowering.
+This is consistent with that precipitation during early spring, falling as snow or rain, is associated with lower risks of frost damage and relatively mild temperatures, respectively, and therefore with an earlier flowering.
+The effects of precipitation were weaker than those of temperature (plants flowered on average 0.5 and 0.2 days earlier with a 10 mm increase in precipitation in March and April, respectively), and there were no significant effects of precipitation on the position and duration of the flowering season.

-FITNESS: Fitness increased significantly with precipitation in March, and decreased significantly with maximum temperatures in April, minimum temperatures in May and precipitation in April.

 Temporal variation in selection is important because it determines the overall direction and magnitude of selection, and because it may constrain adaptive evolution.
-Several studies have shown that both the direction and the strength of selection vary geographically (Siepielski et al. 2013) and temporally (Siepielski et al. 2009), but see (Morrissey & Hadfield 2012).
-In our study, estimates of phenotypic selection on flowering time varied considerably among years.
-Both total and direct selection on flowering time varied in strength, from strongly favoring early flowering in some years to no detectable selection in other years.
-However, we did not observe important changes in the direction of selection (phenotypic selection differentials and gradients were negative in, respectively, 20 and 21 out of 22 study years, and close to zero in the remaining years).
-Despite the variation in selection strength, our results show persistent selection for early flowering, in agreement with most previous evidence (Munguía‐Rosas et al. 2011; Austen et al. 2017).
-ADD HERE!
+Several studies have shown that both the direction and the strength of selection vary geographically (Siepielski et al. 2013) and temporally (Siepielski et al. 2009, but see Morrissey & Hadfield 2012).
+In our study, the strength of both total and direct phenotypic selection on flowering time varied significantly among years, from strongly favoring early flowering in some years to no detectable selection in other years.
+Still, the direction of selection was the same in almost all years.
+The persistent selection for early flowering shown in our 22-year study, is in agreement with many previous studies (Harder & Johnson 2009; Munguía‐Rosas et al. 2011; Austen et al. 2017).
+Several explanations for observed persistent phenotypic selection for earlier flowering have been suggested (Forrest 2014; Ehrlén 2015; Austen et al. 2017).
+For example, it has been proposed that selection acting on other fitness components, or later during the season may counter observed patterns of seed production, or that individuals that are in a better condition are able to both flower earlier and to produce more seeds.
+Our study did not specifically examine the validity of these explanations.
+However, the fact that strength of selection varied among years and that most of this variation could be explained by differences in climatic conditions during spring, suggest that explanations based solely on selection acting through other fitness components or condition-dependence might not be sufficient to explain the prevalence of selection for earlier flowering.